Justosky/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. 7-movethatfile              (This script move the file betty from /tmp/ to /tmp/my_first_directory)
 9. 8-firstdelete               (This script deletes the file betty. betty file is in /tmp/my_first_directory directory)
-10. my_first_directory         (This script deletes the directory my_first_directory that is in the /tmp directory) More scripts will be added later.
+10. my_first_directory         (This script deletes the directory my_first_directory that is in the /tmp directory)
+11. 10-back                    (This script changes the working directory to the previous one) 12.
+More scripts will be added later.